buvis/docs/src/catalogue/resilio-sync.md

 ## Description

-Resilio Sync is a fast, reliable, and simple file sync and share solution, powered by P2P technology
+Resilio Sync is a fast, reliable, and simple file sync and share solution, powered by P2P technology.

 ## k8 at home search